 Funding Over-Match: The percentages shown apply to match rates above a jurisdiction's minimum local match rate requirement.
-M2 requires a 50% percent local match for RCP projects.
+M2 requires a 50 percent local match for RCP projects.
 This minimum match can be reduced by up to 25 percentage points if certain eligible components are met.
-If a jurisdiction's minimum match target is 30% percent and a local match of 45% percent is pledged, points are earned for the 15% percent over-match differential.
+If a jurisdiction's minimum match target is 30 percent and a local match of 45 percent is pledged, points are earned for the 15 percent over-match differential.
 The pledged amount is considered the committed match rate and will be required, at a minimum, from the local agency throughout the life of the project.

-Transportation Significance: Roadway classification as shown in the current Master Plan of Arterial Highways (MPAH).
+Transportation Significance: Roadway classification as shown in the current MPAH.

-MPAH Needs Assessment Category: Segment designation as shown in the Regional Capacity ProgramRCP Needs Assessment study.
+MPAH Needs Assessment Category: Segment designation as shown in the RCP Needs Assessment study.